KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-hades-problem.md

 ## The Narrative Conflation

 **The mythmakers needed to explain:**
 - Winter (loss of agricultural vitality)
 - Spring (return of generative power)

 **Their solution:**
 - Demeter = Generative Earth
 - Persephone = Vitality / Renewal
 - Descent to underworld = seasonal dormancy (mythic narrative)
 - Return to surface = seasonal rebirth (mythic narrative)

 **The problem:**
 To get Persephone underground, they used the cultural mechanism of their time: **bride capture**.
-They took the **Centropic Structural Keeper** (Hades) and forced him to commit an **Entropic Narrative Act** (kidnapping) to make the seasonal mathematics work in their story.
+They took the **centropic structural keeper** (Hades) and forced him to commit an **entropic narrative act** (kidnapping) to make the seasonal mathematics work in their story.

 **What the myth encodes:**
 - Declivous motion = dormancy phase of cycle (narrative)
 - Acclivous motion = renewal phase of cycle (narrative)
 - Marriage = structural integration of seasonal pattern
-- Hades' role = lawful regulation of the boundary between life and death
+- Hades’ role = lawful regulation of the boundary between life and death

 **Not desire.
 Not violence.
 Not entropic coercion.**